 Main objective of public debt management is to ensure that government financing needs and liabilities are covered with the lowest costs in the medium and long run with an acceptable risk level.
 From the point of view of the risks the debt portfolio of the general government debt of the Republic of North Macedonia faces, certain improvement in measuring the re-financing risk and the interest rate risk indicators can be observed.
-In fact, as a result of the commitment of the Ministry of Finance to develop the domestic government securities market, process of restructuring the government securities portfolio has commenced since 2012, when securities with longer maturity have been issued, while issue of short-term instruments has been gradually reduced.
+In fact, as a result of the commitment of the Ministry of Finance to develop the domestic government securities market, process of restructuring the government securities portfolio has commenced since 2012, when securities with longer maturity were issued, while issue of short-term instruments was gradually reduced.
 Such strategy resulted in significant improvement in terms of re-financing risk and interest rate risk regarding the domestic debt portfolio.
 As regards the other risks, debt management in the medium term will be focused on maintaining the lowest cost possible under optimal level of risk.

-Following appear as main risks identified at managing the debt portfolio of the Republic of North Macedonia:
+Following appear as main risks identified while managing the debt portfolio of the Republic of North Macedonia:

 - 1. re-financing risk;

 - 2. market risk, involving the following risks:

-- o interest rate risk and
+- interest rate risk and

-- exchange rate risk.
+- $\circ$ exchange rate risk.

 - 3. risk associated with the contingent liabilities and

 - 4. operational risk.

 1. Refinancing risk is managed by preventing major part of the liabilities to fall due at once at any time and providing evenly distributed maturity of debt-related liabilities.
-Exposure of public debt portfolio to refinancing risk is measured by the debt repayment profile and the "average time to maturity" indicator.
+Exposure of public debt portfolio to re-financing risk is measured by the debt repayment profile and the "average time to maturity" indicator.
 The greater the value of this indicator, the lesser the uncertainty, i.e. the re-financing risk.

-In the period 2021-2025, average time to maturity of central government debt is expected to extend from 5.7 years at the end of 2020 to 5.9 years in 2021, followed by a slight decrease in the period 2022-2025 as a result of amortising the loans under concessional terms.
-With respect to domestic debt, significant advancement in deepening the domestic securities market and extended maturity thereto was observed in the past years.
+In the period 2023-2027, average time to maturity of central government debt is expected to slightly decrease as a result of amortising the loans under concessional terms, while most of the new borrowing is under commercial terms.
+With respect to domestic debt, advancement in deepening the domestic securities market and extended maturity thereto was observed in the past years.
 In fact, special emphasis was put on increased issuance of long-term securities, as well as extending the maturity and increasing the volume of the existing government securities portfolio.

-&lt;sup>3 http://finance.gov.mk/mk/node/6449
+&lt;sup>2 http://finance.gov.mk/mk/node/6449